 During the 21st century, pedagogical science has tried to introduce innovations in traditional education, with the aim of providing the most adequate preparation for an increasingly complex and changing reality.

-With respect to the traditional dualistic conception of body and mind as separate entities, embodied learning aims to renew school practices by bringing the physical dimension to the center of the classroom.
+With respect to the traditional dualistic conception of body and mind as separate entities, embodied learning aims to renew school practices and educational psychology by bringing the physical dimension to the center of the classroom.

 What is embodied learning?